What does ALTCS Stand for?

 Bob, on the other hand, will be able to keep 100% of his income and is not required to pay for Mary’s care.

-Understand that the spouse needing extended care’s income is still subject to the income cap and if over the cap, which currently for 2022 in Arizona is $2,523per month.
+Understand that the spouse needing extended care’s income is still subject to the income cap and if over the cap, which currently for 2024 in Arizona is $2,829 per month.
 And IF the household countable income is double that or $ per month, then an income-only trust or miller trust** is needed for the person applying for benefits.
-I hope you are now having clear understanding about ALTCS financial eligibility requirements 2022.
+I hope you are now having clear understanding about ALTCS financial eligibility requirements 2024.

 Frequently Asked Questions

-Some common questions asked when applying for ALTCS benefits have been addressed below.
+Some common questions asked when applying for ALTCS Eligibility 2024 have been addressed below.

 Do I need a Certified Medicaid Planner™?